mCodex/react-native-sensitive-info/README.md

 ## 🎮 Example application

 Explore the full feature set with the bundled example app.
 It showcases capability detection, metadata inspection, and error surface normalization for every API call.

+- The access-control selector now projects live device capabilities, greying out policies that require unavailable hardware and auto-picking the strongest viable guard.
+- Android Class 3 biometrics are applied automatically—no more manual toggle—while older devices fall back to the most secure authenticator they expose.

 > [!TIP]
 > Prefer Expo?
 The same Nitro module works inside bare Expo projects—just install via `expo install` and run the commands below from `example/`.